Find rows

 dict | None

 This dictionary parameter controls the sorting order and, therefore, determines which row is returned if there are multiple matches.
 The sort parameter can express either a vector search or regular ascending/descending sorting.
-For more information, see Sort clauses for rows.
+For more information, see Sort clauses for tables.

 projection